Aliases for FGFR1OP Gene

 This gene encodes a largely hydrophilic centrosomal protein that is required for anchoring microtubules to subcellular structures.
 A t(6;8)(q27;p11) chromosomal translocation, fusing this gene and the fibroblast growth factor receptor 1 (FGFR1) gene, has been found in cases of myeloproliferative disorder.
 The resulting chimeric protein contains the N-terminal leucine-rich region of this encoded protein fused to the catalytic domain of FGFR1.
 Alterations in this gene may also be associated with Crohn's disease, Graves' disease, and vitiligo.
 Alternatively spliced transcript variants that encode different proteins have been identified. [provided by RefSeq, Jul 2013]

 GeneCards Summary for FGFR1OP Gene

 FGFR1OP (FGFR1 Oncogene Partner) is a Protein Coding gene.
 Diseases associated with FGFR1OP include Graves' Disease and Crohn's Disease.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and HIV Life Cycle.
-GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
+Among its related pathways are VEGF Signaling Pathway and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase binding.

 UniProtKB/Swiss-Prot for FGFR1OP Gene